jcoglan/sylvester/README.markdown

     bundle install
     npm install

+To build the library from source:

+    bundle exec jake

 To test, run using various JS binaries and open the tests in the browser:

     node test/console.js